Investments in the Reef

 The Reef Trust is an Australian Government initiative designed to improve Reef health and resilience by taking the best available science and targeting investment to the highest priority threats to the Reef.
 It is one of the key mechanisms to assist with the delivery of the Reef 2050 Plan.

-The Reef Trust will build on existing investment in the Great Barrier Reef focusing on known critical areas, including improving water quality and coastal habitat, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species, particularly dugong and turtles.
+The Reef Trust will build on existing investment in the Great Barrier Reef focusing on known critical areas, including improving water quality and coastal habitat, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species.

 The Reef Trust Investment Strategies are developed and implemented in a phased approach to allow investments to be evaluated and adapted, so they remain responsive and target the key threats to the GBR.